 - GIAC – Global Information Assurance Certification.
 This certification focuses on specialty hands-on technical capabilities such as intrusion detection and forensics among others.

 - CEH – Certified Ethical Hacker.
 For entry-level applicants, a CEH certification can be a great way to land your first job or get you into an entry-level position at your top choice company.

-Experience in the cyber security field is invaluable.
-Without experience even landing an entry-level job will be difficult.
-That’s why it is important to take advantage of internship opportunities while obtaining your bachelor’s degree so that you are prepared for jobs upon graduation.
-To get hired at a higher level in the cyber security field it is typical that employers will be looking for at least 8-10 years of experience.
+Experience in the cybersecurity field is invaluable.
+Without experience, even landing an entry-level job will be difficult.
+That’s why it is important to take advantage of internship opportunities while obtaining your bachelor’s or master’s degree so that you are prepared for jobs upon graduation.
+To get hired at a higher level in the cybersecurity field it is typical that employers will be looking for multiple years of experience.